-More specifically, when looking at the data, the survey revealed that 33% of respondents had one or more researchers from their organisation collaborating with enterprises - clients of a DIH - in the AI field i.e. with most of the respondents claiming that researchers were hired by the enterprise linked to the DIH.
+More specifically, when looking at the data, Figure 9 - Personnel collaborating with enterprises and/or the DIH the survey revealed that 33% of respondents had one or more researchers from their organisation collaborating with enterprises - clients of a DIH - in the AI field i.e. with most of the respondents claiming that researchers were hired by the enterprise linked to the DIH.

-When looking instead at the possibility of collaborating by offering personnel to a DIH for providing its services, only 17% of respondents claimed to have offered personnel to a DIH, through their AI Centre of Excellence, to provide, for example, technology and knowledge transfer, AI Trainings and Digital assessments.
+When looking instead at the possibility of collaborating by offering personnel to a DIH for providing its services, only 17% of respondents claimed to have offered personnel to a DIH, through their AI Centre of Excellence, to provide, for example, technology and knowledge transfer, Al Trainings and Digital assessments.